foundry-vtt-community/wiki.js/development/api/application.md

 ```

 The `group` property is optional if you only intend to have one set of tabs, but if you plan to have two or more you must include the `group` property on each TabsConfiguration object.

+### Header Buttons

+The `_getHeaderButtons` method is responsible for managing the buttons in the header of the application.
+By default, all applications have a `close` button, and DocumentSheet adds buttons to import from compendium and configure the choice of sheet.
+Calling `const buttons = super._getHeaderButtons` is important because that's how you have the inherited buttons.
+By convention, subclasses use `unshift` to modify the array rather than `push` to ensure that the `close` button remains the right-most.
+The buttons array is typed as an array of [ApplicationHeaderButton](https://foundryvtt.com/api/modules/hookEvents.html#ApplicationHeaderButton).
+The `onClick` function can be asynchronous or not, as your application needs.

+Modules can inject header buttons with the [getApplicationHeaderButtons](https://foundryvtt.com/api/modules/hookEvents.html#getApplicationHeaderButtons) hook; like render hooks, this is called for each class in an application's inheritance chain.

+> **Use Header Buttons Sparingly**
+> By default, the Application class does not have any protections for large numbers of header buttons, which can crowd out the application's title and cause other UI issues.
+{.is-warning}

 ---
 ## Specific Use Cases